 While there, we also were treated to a sandwich from Zunzi’s (a South African-inspired restaurant) called the Conquistador.
 It was made with French Bread, Chicken, Romaine Lettuce, Tomato, Provolone, Parmesan, Zunzi’s Sauce, Zunzi’s Dressing.

 We then headed to The Common Restaurant, a restaurant/bar that serves bottomless mimosas from 8 AM until 3 PM.
-While we did not imbibe on anything bubbly, it was there that we had a smoked oyster and a sample of fried cornbread.
+While we did not imbibe on anything bubbly, it was there that we had a smoked oyster and sampled fried cornbread.

 Our final stop was outside of Leopold’s.
-Our tour group status meant that we did not have to wait in line to get some of the world famous ice cream.
+Our tour group status meant that we did not have to wait in line to get the world-famous ice cream.
 We each got a cup of Leopold’s Butter Pecan Ice Cream before saying our farewells.

 This was a tour that I would happily repeat, stories and all.
 If you want to take a tour with Country, she typically works Thursday, Friday, and Saturday at 11 AM.